slorg1/cs-docs/_posts/2020-10-10-parameter_types.md

 A thought that was shared to me by Tony Deigh (CTO of Jobcase) that stuck in my mind: "Code is read more than it is executed".

-In context, it meant that optimizing for execution is important but it is key to remember that code is read by other humans and need to remain human-readable.
+In context, it meant that optimizing for execution is important but it is key to remember that code is read by other humans (mostly) and need to remain human-readable.

 # Nota __very__ Bene
 This post offers a stance on the semantic significance of the different kinds of parameters available in various languages (the same logic applies to members in JS/TS as the same type declination exists).